Blueberry Pound Cake

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in extracts.
 Add eggs, one at a time, beating well after each addition.
 Combine flour and baking soda; add to creamed mixture alternately with sour cream.
 Fold in blueberries.

-- Spoon into two greased and waxed paper-lined 9-in. x 5-in. loaf pans.
-Bake at 350° for 60-65 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon into two greased and waxed paper-lined 9x5-in. loaf pans.
+Bake at 350° for 60-65 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Sprinkle with confectioners' sugar.